unbit/uwsgi-docs/RackQuickstart.rst

 Installing uWSGI with Ruby support
 **********************************

 To build uWSGI you need a c compiler (gcc and clang are supported) and the python binary (it will only run the uwsgiconfig.py script that will execute the various compilation steps).
-As we are building a uWSGI binary with ruby support we need ruby development headers too (uby-dev package on debian-based distros)
+As we are building a uWSGI binary with ruby support we need ruby development headers too (ruby-dev package on debian-based distros)

 You can build uWSGI manually: